reignsocket/Chicken-and-rabbit-cage/README.md

 Common problems in implementation
 This is a mathematical calculation problem.
 There are several cases of error:
-Because the analysis of the problem is not clear, the wrong calculation formula is given;
+1）Because the analysis of the problem is not clear, the wrong calculation formula is given;
-Without mathematical methods, try to solve the problem by enumerating the number of all chickens and rabbits, causing timeouts;
+2）Without mathematical methods, try to solve the problem by enumerating the number of all chickens and rabbits, causing timeouts;
-Try to store all the inputs first, then output them, the open array is too small, and the factor group is out of bounds to generate a running error;
+3）Try to store all the inputs first, then output them, the open array is too small, and the factor group is out of bounds to generate a running error;
-A newline is missing at the end of each line of output;
+4）A newline is missing at the end of each line of output;
 Unfamiliar with the input and output syntax leads to infinite loops or grammatical errors.